June-Skeeter/Module2_GEOS270/docs/Application_Part1.md

 **2**{: .label .label-red } Set VanCMA_CT_2016 as the input

-* **Note**: The output will be saved to your Van_NDVI.gdb as a feature class by default, but feature classes ca not be read by Google Earth Engine.
+* **Note**: The output will be saved to your Van_NDVI.gdb as a feature class by default, but feature classes can not be read by Google Earth Engine.

 * *Instead*: save the output as a **Shapefile** (.shp) one level up in your Van_NDVI project folder and name it **Boundary**.
 Shapefiles are just a different way of storing vector data.